SadeepaNHerath/discord-bot/README.md

 # Discord Bot

-A feature-rich Discord bot with moderation, voice, and general utility commands.
+A feature-rich Discord bot with moderation, voice, and general utility commands built with NextCord.

 ## Features